amethyst-framework/amethyst/README.md

 # Amethyst [![Build Status](https://travis-ci.org/Codcore/Amethyst.svg)](https://travis-ci.org/Codcore/Amethyst)

 Amethyst is a web framework written in [Crystal](https://github.com/manastech/crystal) language.
 The goals of Amethyst are to be fast and user-friendly as Rails.
 Note, Amethyst is at early stage of developing, so a lot of features are missing yet.
 However, it works :).
-Why I named my web framework "Amethyst" ?
-Because Crystal at GitHub has a light purple color as an [amethyst gemstone](http://en.wikipedia.org/wiki/Amethyst).
+Why I called my web framework "Amethyst" ?
+Because Crystal  has a light purple color at GitHub like [amethyst gemstone](http://en.wikipedia.org/wiki/Amethyst).

 For now, next things are implemented:
 - class-based controllers with actions